In this post I am going to talk about how to track the absolute position and orientation of a wiimote in 3D space.

 bool solvePnP(InputArray objectPoints, InputArray imagePoints, InputArray cameraMatrix, InputArray distCoeffs, OutputArray rvec, OutputArray tvec, bool useExtrinsicGuess=false, int flags=ITERATIVE)

-Or in short, you need to give it objectPoints (3d coordinates of the thing you’re looking at), imagePoints (the captured 2d points from the image) and camera information so it knows how to simulate projecting the image so it can calculate error.
+Or in short, you need to give it objectPoints (3d coordinates defining the shape you’re looking at), imagePoints (the captured 2d points from the image) and camera intrinsics (how to reproject the object into a new image for calculating error).
 Then it will spit back out the camera position/rotation.

 Here’s a short snippet showing how it is used: